-- Any variation to the terms of the Executive Employment Agreements will provide RQL with an 6.22 opportunity to extend the term of each Executive's engagement. - One option would be for RQL to offer the Executives permanent employment (subject to notice).
-6.23 Permanent employment, combined with the 12 months notice of termination, would in our view ensure the ongoing employment of the Executives and allow for a smooth transition resulting from any change to RQL's structure. - However, it is more likely that the offer of permanent employment would attract a higher level of 6.24 public scrutiny and criticism.
-While we consider that your position would be defensible from a legal perspective, you may like to consider a more conservative approach in order to minimise the possible negative publicity. - As an alternative, you could offer an extension to the current term of the Executive's engagement of 6.25 a new 3 year term (eg from August 2011 to August 2014).
-In our view however, it would be reasonable in the circumstances (especially if the other benefits set out above are adopted) to adopt a 5 year term (subject to notice as discussed above at paragraph 6:13).
-Our view has regard to our general understanding that 5 year terms (terminable on 12 months notice) are not uncommon for executives in local government, State government or quasi-government bodies.
+- 6.226.24 Any variation to the terms of the Executive Employment Agreements will provide RQL with an opportunity to extend the term of each Executive's engagement. - 6.236.25 One option would be for RQL to offer the Executives permanent employment (subject to notice).
+Permanent employment, combined with the 12 months notice of termination, would in our view ensure the ongoing employment of the Executives and allow for a smooth transition resulting from any change to RQL's structure.

+- 6.246.26 However, it is more likely that the offer of permanent employment or any extension to the term would attract a higher level of public scrutiny and criticism.
+While we consider that your position would be defensible from a legal perspective, you may like to consider a more conservative approach in order to minimise the possible negative publicity. - 6.256.27 As an alternative, and taking into account our suggestion on an increase to each Executive's TRV, maintaining the term as it currently is with an expiry of 30 June 2013 will minimise the risk of public criticism. - 6.28 We recommend however amending the time by which RQL is required to renegotiate any extension to the contract (which is currently before 30 June 2012) to require renegotiation before 31 December 2012.
+Given the timing of the State election by no later than June 2012, the future of the Executives will be more certain at that time. - 6.26 you could offer an extension to the current term of the Executive's engagement of a new 3 year term (eg frem August 2011 to August 2014).
+In our view however, it would be reasonable in the circumstances (especially if the other benefits set out above are adopted) to adopt a 5 year term (subject to notice as discussed above at paragraph 6.13).
+Our view has regard to our general understanding that 5 year terms (terminable on 12 months notice) are not uncommon for executives in local government, State government or quasi government bedies.